Armored Heart: Tamed Soul

 “Menace,” Celia replied, muffled by the priestess’s chest.
 She gave a halfhearted mock punch, which Lauren took with exaggerated motion.

-“I yield, I yield!” she cried, then collapsed, both of them devolving back into uncontrollable giggles.
+“I yield, I yield!"
+She cried, then collapsed, both of them devolving back into uncontrollable giggles.

 After the laughter faded, there was a quiet, comfortable moment between them.
 “Lauren, I… thanks,” Celia said earnestly, smiling at her companion.
 “For being… well, for being you.”